SEE MY LIST OF 53+ IDEAS FOR KID’S BIRTHDAY PARTIES AROUND HOWARD COUNTY BELOW – UPDATED April 18, 2023.

 - D’s Magic – Great magic show is complete with rabbit and balloon sculptures.
 Very entertaining.

 - Have an art-themed party.
 A colleague and friend of mine bought canvases and paints for the party attendees.
 She put nails in her fence and attached the canvases so each child would have an easel.

 - Petting Zoo party – If it’s in the budget, get Leesburg Animal Park to bring their petting zoo to your home.
 Kids will get to learn about and pet llamas, turtles, chickens, snakes, goats, and more

 - Kids all love a face-painters.
 Try Pirate Girl.

-- For a special flair of sophistication, and to perhaps make your job as host a little bit easier, consider hiring on a little bit of light catering.
-For example, the Omelette Guys provide omelette and Belgian waffle stations as well as pasta stations.
+- For a unique flair of sophistication and to perhaps do your job as host a bit easier, consider hiring light catering.
+For example, the Omelette Guys provide omelette and Belgian waffle stations and pasta stations.